Enter your city for weather info

 Cultivating cash crops in developing countries like India is important in garnering economic sustainability for the farmers and food security for the entire society.

-1. Farmers - Cash crop cultivation can generate more revenue for farmers with high profit margins that can help them improve their standard of living.
+1. Farmers - Cash crops cultivation can generate more revenue for farmers with high profit margins that can help them improve their standard of living.
 As cash crops are practised majorly on a commercial basis, they can generate more job opportunities in the agricultural and agro-based sectors, ensuring increased economic growth.
 This also induces agricultural innovation, increases capital investment in the agriculture sector and even fosters rural development.

 2. Food security - the increase in human population also raises the demand for more food supply in the country.
 Thus, it becomes necessary to find ways to fulfil these food demands among the people.
 Hence, cash crop farming is the one solution that caters for the needs of the growing population by focusing on maximising yields as well as the quality of produce, it is considered an important step towards attaining global food security.

-3. Environment - The future of cash crop cultivation relies on the concept of sustainable agriculture that focuses on combining increased agricultural production with the protection of the environment.
+3. Environment - The future of cash crops cultivation relies on the concept of sustainable agriculture that focuses on combining increased agricultural production with the protection of the environment.
 It includes practices such as preserving soil fertility, biodiversity and other ecosystem services.
 It can be achieved by using some techniques like micro-dosing of fertilisers, inter-cropping, genetic crop improvements, and others.
 Lowering the environmental damage is the one way to ensure long-term food security.

 • Degradation of the soil impacts both the quality and quantity of the produce.